urcsc170/2018-spring-csc170/lab03-content-prep/instructions.md

 -   In it, copy and paste enough content to create *at least* these following elements (below)

-    -   Note: do not style the Word document much.
-Just try to make the headings obvious, and try to clean-up the paragraphs.
+    -   Do not try to style the Word document much.
+Just make the headings obvious.
+    -   Clean-up the paragraphs.
 (Delete the square brackets, et cetera.)
     -   Remember: the goal of this assignment is just to find and hold-on to content that you’ll turn into web pages later.

 ### Elements (parts) You Need...

 -   A title (this will act as a first level heading)

--   A subtitle
-    *Most Wikipedia pages don't have subtitles.
-You can just make one up.*
+-   A subtitle (most Wikipedia pages don't have subtitles.
+You can just make one up.)
 -   At least four second level headings

--   At least three paragraphs of text associated with each of the first three second level headings
+-   At least three paragraphs of text associated with *each* of the first three second level headings
 -   At least two lists with at least seven items each: unordered, ordered or definition list (any combination); they must appear under the last second level heading

--   At least three references and/or external links with their complete text and hypertext-links to other sources *Copy & paste the URLs right in the text next to each citation*
+-   At least three references and/or external links with their complete text and hypertext-links to other sources
+    -   NOTE: copy & paste the URLs right in the text next to each citation
 -   One more citation, referring to the source of the Wikipedia page(s) you used in this assignment

 Note: you can slop together any related content as you need to make the assignment whole which includes: taking content from more than one Wikipedia page; writing a little bit of content yourself (for simple headers or captions, as needed).
 The assignment requires "real" content, but will not be graded for quality.

-Look at the [EXAMPLE attached to this lab assignment (a ZIP file that downloads immediately when you click this link)](example.zip).
+Look at the [EXAMPLE (a ZIP file that downloads immediately when you click this link)](example.zip).
 When you’re done with this lab, you should have a document that kinda looks like that but with different content.

 ## 2. Gather and Prepare Images